Stuart McLean: Personal life

-McLean was born in Montreal West, the eldest of three children to Australian immigrant parents, Andrew McLean and Margaret Godkin.
-His interest in radio programming developed during childhood when his father gifted him a Motorola radio to pass the time during an illness.
-This early fascination with radio persisted into adulthood, shaping McLean's career trajectory in media and journalism.
+McLean was born in Montreal West, the eldest of three children to Australian immigrant parents Andrew McLean and Margaret Godkin.
+McLean became interested in radio programming as a child, when his father bought him a Motorola radio to occupy his time while recovering from sickness.
+This fascination with radio stayed with McLean throughout his adult life as he pursued a career in media and journalism.

 McLean was educated at Lower Canada College and Bishop's College School in Quebec.
 He admitted to feeling like an outsider to the other students at the private school, feeling neither athletic enough nor smart enough to fit in.
 McLean graduated from Sir George Williams University with a B.A. degree in 1971.
 Following his graduation, he worked in student services for Dawson College, and as campaign manager for Nick Auf der Maur in his first Montreal City Council election.

 McLean married Linda Read, a potter, in 1982.
 They had two children together, Robert and Andrew, and McLean was stepfather to Read's son, Christopher Trowbridge, from her first marriage.
 McLean and Read later divorced in 2002.

 He was also a sponsor of the YMCA's Camp Kanawana, establishing a charitable fund to provide financial support for underprivileged youth to attend the camp, and served as honorary colonel of the Canadian Armed Forces' 8 Air Maintenance Squadron at CFB Trenton.